Wiiktor22/NTKQueryKit/Sources/NTKQueryKit/NTKQueryKit.docc/NTKMutation.md

 # ``NTKQueryKit/NTKMutation``

-Property wrapper that represent an interface to use mutation.
+Property wrapper that represents an interface to use mutation.

 ## Overview